357 Magnum vs 9mm For Concealed Carry

 It used to be that .357 Magnum was the standard by which personal protection rounds were judged, and for some good reasons.

 Ammunition of the day wasn't that good; the only expanding ammunition was jacketed soft points (aka flat tops) and lead semi-wadcutters and semi-wadcutter hollow points.
-Until the invention of the Metro load (158-grain lead +P semiwadcutter hollow point) .38 Special was known to be wanting for power and terminal efficacy without judicious shot placement.
+Regardless of which you selected, .38 Special was known for being spotty across the board.

 9mm: All Things To All Men